-Thousands of people have climbed Kilimanjaro safely and successfully, but even the mildest route is fraught with difficulty.
+Thousands have climbed Kilimanjaro safely and successfully, but even the mildest route is challenging.
 Make it easy on yourself by preparing well, and here are our top five tips to help you.

-Pack carefully
+Pack Carefully

-Prepare physically
+Prepare Physically

-Prepare mentally
+Prepare Mentally

-If you’re an inexperienced climber, you’ll need time to acclimatise to the harsh conditions to avoid altitude sickness as much as possible.
+If you’re an inexperienced climber, you’ll need time to acclimatize to the harsh conditions to avoid altitude sickness as much as possible.
 Choose a longer route for greater time to acclimatize and don’t forget to “walk high, sleep low”, which prepares your body better than a full march straight to the top.

 Journal

-Your Kilimanjaro challenge will be over before you know it: the blur of excitement, toughness, magical moments and deep conversations will pass by so quickly, and although all your pictures will tell a story and remind you of your adventure, journaling daily can be a great way to record the things that happen, the feelings you have and the emotional detail that pictures just can’t reflect.
+Your Kilimanjaro challenge will be over before you know it: the blur of excitement, toughness, magical moments and deep conversations will pass by so quickly, and although all your pictures will tell a story and remind you of your adventure, journaling daily can be a great way to record the things that happen, the feelings you have and the emotional detail that pictures can’t reflect.

 LEAVE A REPLY